karfau/FlexBehave/README.md

 FlexBehave
 ==========

-Behave like BDD testing Framework for Actionscript/Flex
+Behave like BDD testing framework for Actionscript/Flex